matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 [IMAGE]

 ###Budget

+#Collection size and characteristics

+To plan and develop a system for digital art you will need to know some details about your collection and its possible growth.
+* Record descriptive and technical information about the works
+* Capture information on both born-digital items and legacy material that will be migrated
+* Monitor the growth patterns of your collection
+* Establish which collections are in the scope of your digital storage project

+## Your Resources
+[IMAGE]

+#Budget

 Your budget may include costs for both preparing your collection for storage and establishing your storage infrastructure.

 * Legacy media migration